 In 1993, the bike patrol was expanded to two full time year round officers, whose primary duties were to patrol the parks and 22.5 miles of Greenbelt pathway that follows the Boise River.

-After the tremendous success of the bike patrol, the unit now has six full time officers and one sergeant.
+After the tremendous success of the bike patrol, the unit now has five full time officers and one sergeant.
 Our primary area of operation continues to be the Parks, the Greenbelt pathway and downtown Boise, as well as any specialized enforcement duties that may arise.

 The members of the Bicycle Patrol Unit ride specially configure mountain bikes specifically designed and equipped for police patrol.
 The bikes have a mix of Shimano, SRAM, Fox, Avid, DT and Specialized components.
 All of the bikes are leased from a local bike shop after a competitive bid process.
 They are custom equipped with special purpose lighting, rack bags and clip-less pedals.
 The bikes are rotated out every two years due to the high mileage and year around usage.